ChainXim-Team/ChainXim/developer-guide.en.md

 #### >>> 3. upload()
 Upload Adversary's block to the network.
+(The specific logic for determining which blocks to upload can be found in the corresponding comments in the source code.)

 #### >>> 4. adopt()
 adopt is used to update the results of the reference chain (honest_chain) to the attack chain (adver_chain).
 The attack chain can be seen as a chain jointly maintained by the attack group, rather than the individual chains of each malicious miner, so each malicious miner's local chain needs to be updated.